1Password/scim-examples/azure-container-apps/README.md

 4. Select the checkbox and click **Save**.
 5. Choose the **Revisions** from the Application section in the sidebar.
 6. Click your current active revision and choose **Restart** in the details pane.
-7. Open your SCIM bridge URL in a browser and enter you new bearer token to test the bridge.
+7. Enter your SCIM Bridge URL in another browser tab or window and sign in using your new bearer token to [test your SCIM Bridge](#step-5-test-your-scim-bridge).
 8. Update your identity provider configuration with the new bearer token.

 <details>